akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 ![image](../img/Settings-RulesCalculation.png)

-The number of affected products will appear on the right side of your screen in the column `Affected products`.
+The number of affected products will appear on the right side of your screen in the `Affected products` column.

 # Execute rules